W3cubDocs

 Sometimes a block of code can fail for reasons that require different handling, but which throw very similar errors (i.e. with the same type and message).

 If you don't have control over the original errors that are thrown, one option is to catch them and throw new Error objects that have more specific messages.
-The original error should be passed to the new Error in the constructor option parameter (cause property), as this ensures that the original error and stack trace are available to higher level try/catch blocks.
+The original error should be passed to the new Error in the constructor's options parameter as its cause property.
+This ensures that the original error and stack trace are available to higher-level try/catch blocks.

 The example below shows this for two methods that would otherwise fail with similar errors (doFailSomeWay() and doFailAnotherWay()):